Loading...

 Portion Control

-Add a side of non-starchy vegetables like broccoli, spinach, or kale to your meal.
-These vegetables can help slow the absorption of sugars.
+Add high-fiber vegetables such as broccoli, spinach, or kale to your meal.
+Fiber can help slow down the absorption of glucose.

-Add a splash of vinegar or lemon juice to your meal.
-Acidity in vinegar is known to help lower glucose spikes.
+Consider adding a splash of vinegar or lemon juice to your meal, as acidity can help slow glucose absorption.

 healthspan-mbl